vyavasthita/mail-integration/README.md

         Ref: https://dev.mysql.com/doc/refman/8.0/en/fulltext-boolean.html

 Some improvements are required, these are intentionly not done due to time constraints.
-- [ ] Json rule validation is not done.

 Searching/contains with special characters not tested.

-7. More automated unit tests need to be written specially for db crud operations and also by using mocking.
+- [ ] More automated unit, integration and api tests need to be written specially for db crud operations and also by using mocking.

-8. Unit test coverage should improve.
+- [ ] Unit test coverage should improve.

-10. Use some profiling tools to check performance
+- [ ] Use some profiling tools to check performance

-11. Use sphinx documentation
+- [ ] Use sphinx documentation
-Validating json files.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>